ORIGIN: LAB CREATED

 Color is the natural color visible in a diamond and does not change over time.
 Colorless diamonds allow more light to pass through than a colored diamond, releasing more sparkle and fire.
 Acting as a prism, a diamond divides light into a spectrum of colors and reflects this light as colorful flashes called fire

 Color noticeable when compared to diamonds of better grades, but offers excellent value.

 A diamond’s clarity refers to the presence of impurities on and within the stone.
 When a rough stone is extracted from carbon deep beneath the earth, tiny traces of natural elements are almost always trapped inside and are called inclusions.

-Slightly included 2.
-Inclusions are visible under 10x magnification and may be visible with unaided eye.
-More inclusions than SI1.
+Slightly included 1.
+Inclusions are visible under 10x magnification, but may not be very visible with unaided eye.